Transfer of Shares in a Private Company

 - A copy of the Combined Company Register and Minute Book

-- A copy of the latest filed memorandum and articles of association or an instruction to obtain from the Companies Registration Office
+- A copy of the latest filed memorandum and articles of association or the constitution or an instruction to obtain from the Companies Registration Office

 - If the value given for the shares is subsequently found to be understated, the Revenue Commissioners have the power to impose surcharges